pweerd/bigfile/help.md

 Either use the File->Open menu item or drag and drop a file onto the list

 BigFile can open **.zip** and **.gz** files directly.
-The content will be loaded into memory and served from there. gz-files will be loaded via an internal zlib implementation if found, or via SharpZLib (slower!) .zip files will be loaded via the internal .Net zip-classes.
+The content will be loaded into memory and served from there.
+These files will be loaded via the native implementation with a fallback to SharpZLib (slower!)
+Also, if 7z.exe is found (via the path or 'program files'), other archive types can be loaded via 7z.exe.
+The supported extensions are configurable in the settings.
+Specifying 'zip' in these extensions will force the zip loading via 7z.

 In case of a zip archive, the largest sub-file will be loaded.
 Also, a dropdown box with all entries from the zip file is shown.
 Selecting a different entry from that dropdown will load the associated zip entry from the archive.